industrial-edge/qr-code-scanner/docs/Installation.md

 - **User**: User of the  S7 Connector databus topic
 - **Password**: Password of the  S7 Connector databus topic
 - **Metadata**: Topic of the metadata of the used connector
 - **Topic**: The connection name of the S7 Connector connection, which is used to send the scanned code to the PLC.
-The topic consists of the default S7 Connector topic `ie/d/j/simatic/v1/s7c1/dp/w` and the *connection name* configured in the S7 Connector Configurator (Here `PLC_S7`)
+The topic consists of the default S7 Connector topic `ie/d/j/simatic/v1/opcuac1/dp/w` and the *connection name* configured in the S7 Connector Configurator (Here `PLC_OPC`)
 - **Variable**: The name of the variable, which is configured in the S7 Connector

 Adjust the configuration file depending on your needs.